 Is there no cheaper way to make hydrogen?

 Well yes there is.
 Over 90% of hydrogen today isn’t green, it is made from coal and gas, mostly methane and known as black and grey hydrogen.
 Oil and gas companies are pushing hard at politicians and journalists to convince us hydrogen is the replacement for diesel & petrol in cars and natural gas in homes.
 The problem is using making hydrogen this way burns and releases methane, which much is worse for global warming than CO2.
 Essentially producing hydrogen from fossil fuels is either no better or in many cases worse for climate change than just burning petrol or diesel in your car.
 The hydrogen vehicle might be zero emission but making the fuel certainly isn’t.
 This chart from researchers at ICCT compares the lifetime emissions of various ways of powering a car, in grams per kilometre.

 To square the circle oil companies came up with the fantasy of blue hydrogen.
 You use fossil fuels to produce blue hydrogen but then promise to capture it all and store it forever.
 It’s a lovely idea but still a distant fantasy.
 The best effort so far has managed to collect about 65% of the methane emissions.

 Perhaps the best analogy is the promising efforts to reduce the methane produced by cows.
-Trials have shown several promising additions to cattle feed that reduce the amount of “wind” they produce.
-What the oil and gas industry is not to reduce their “wind” produced but catch it at the rear end of the cow and then store it forever.
+Trials have shown several promising additions to cattle feed that reduce the amount of “wind” cows produce.
+What the oil and gas industry is proposing is not to reduce their “wind” produced but catch it at the rear end of the cow and then store it forever.
 It turns out capturing and storing methane during hydrogen production results in so much leakage that the climate change impacts are disastrous.